Lewis & Clark Baseball League: College representation

-In addition to this list, Chabot College has sent players to participate in the Lewis & Clark Baseball League, but the two-year school is not a member of any of the associations shown above.
+In addition to this list, Chabot College sent players to participate in the Lewis & Clark Baseball League but is not a member of any of the associations shown above.
 In California, junior colleges have their own governing body the California Community College Athletic Association (CCCAA).

-Managers & Coaches
+Managers and coaches

-The "Find Your Way" motto has a host of different interpretations and applications.
 For Mahrt, the league was as much about the managers and coaches as the players themselves.
-The common denominator is the pursuit of future employment; the players can obtain it while participating in the league, the managers can obtain it by participating in the league.
+The common denominator was the pursuit of future employment: the players could obtain it while participating in the league, and the managers could obtain it by participating in the league.
 The LCBL is a resume-building experience for young talent in the ranks of collegiate assistant coaches.

 Mahrt uses resources like the American Baseball Coaches Association to take chances on unknown volunteer assistants, to get them hooked on coaching as a feasible career path.
-While other leagues have veteran coaches for decades, the league is known for turning over a new crop of talent.
-It is not often that a coach in his twenties is given the top responsibilities of a college-level team.
-For this reason, college assistant coaches come from as far away as Colorado and Florida to be a part of the LCBL coaching ranks.
+While other leagues maintain veteran coaches for decades, the LCBL was known for continuously turning over a new crop of talent.
+College assistant coaches came from as far away as Colorado and Florida to be a part of the LCBL coaching ranks.